aquasecurity/vex-repo-spec/README.md

 When updating the VEX repository:

 1. Generate new or updated vex.json files for affected packages.
+2. If using external HTTPS URLs for VEX documents, update those files at their respective locations.
-2. Update the index.json file to reflect any changes, including updating the `updated_at` timestamp.
+3. Update the index.json file to reflect any changes, including updating the `updated_at` timestamp.
-3. Create a new archive with the updated contents.
+4. Create a new archive with the updated contents (excluding externally hosted VEX documents).
-4. Upload the new archive to the location specified in the manifest file (vex-repository.json).
+5. Upload the new archive to the location specified in the manifest file (vex-repository.json).
-5. Update the relevant `locations` URL in the manifest file (vex-repository.json) if necessary.
+6. Update the relevant `locations` URL in the manifest file (vex-repository.json) if necessary.

 ## 4. Repository Distribution